 Classroom feed.
-Seesaw lets students add just about anything, from pictures and video to projects they create using other apps, to their digital portfolios.
+Seesaw lets students add just about anything, from pictures and video to projects using other apps, to their digital portfolios.
 All of this work is visible not only in their individual portfolios, but also on a classroom feed.
 This means that all students are able to see each other's learning in the classroom, which helps reinforce and augment their learning process.
 From a digital citizenship perspective, it's also important that the public nature of this feed makes them really think about what they put in their posts, knowing that their peers, their teacher and even their parents will be able to see it.

 Teacher approval.
 I have the power to approve or deny any student submission before it makes it onto the classroom feed.
 I use this dynamic as a way to set up some useful classroom discussions: What happens when your teacher is no longer there to be your filter?
 What happens when it's not just your classmates, but your employers who can see your online presence?
 These are real-life situations presented in a safe place.
 The is the first step in helping students cultivate a positive digital identity.

 Commenting.
 Students can comment on each other's work — a feature I can choose to turn on or off.
 I always start the year with commenting in the off position.
 Why?
 I've tried allowing commenting right off the bat before, and it failed miserably.
 Students would make comments like " "Awesome!" " " "Cool!" " Emoji, emoji, emoji.
 These comments were much more distracting than they were valuable to anyone's learning.